Boost Speed, Strength & Endurance By Running Stairs

 #1: Excellent Aerobic Workout

-Running stairs is an excellent aerobic workout as it increases your heart rate and breathing rate, improving your cardiovascular fitness level and strengthening your heart and lungs.
+Running stairs is a fantastic aerobic workout because it increases your heart and breathing rates, improving your cardiovascular fitness and strengthening your heart and lungs.

 #2: Great For Cross Training